itsbenter/ResourcefulFriends/Documentation/Jellomone.md

 ![Jellomone](Objects/Jellomone.png)

 Jellomone can be purchased at Willy's Shop for 1100G.
+If Jellomone's 'Require Progession' config is set to true, player need to caught each different jellies (Sea Jellies, River Jellies, and Cave Jellies) for Jellomone to be available in the shop.
+Willy will send a letter to notify player, but the item will be can be purchased even if the letter has not been read.

-It cannot be given as gift to villagers but can be used as decoration in aquarium.
+Jellomone cannot be given as gift to villagers but can be used as decoration in aquarium.

 ## Fish Pond

 When placed in Fish Pond Jellomone produce jellies with the quantity based on the pond population.
-Jellomone takes 5 days to increase its population by 1 and does not require any item for it.
+Jellomone takes 5 days to increase its population by 1 and does not require any item to reach 10 population.

 | Item(s) Produced | Population | Quantity |